learning-zone/nodejs-basics/README.md

 ## Q. Explain Buffer data type in Node.js?

 Node.js includes an additional data type called Buffer ( not available in browser\'s JavaScript ).
-Buffer is mainly used to store binary data, while reading from a file or receiving packets over the network.
+Buffer is mainly used to store **binary data**, while reading from a file or receiving packets over the network.

 **Example:**